Mail-order bride: French colonies

 When New France began its Louisiana colony in 1699, it requested more mail-order brides.
 These were known as Pelican girls (for the first ship that brought women to the colony, Le Pélican).
 This program was not successful; the women had been recruited with false descriptions of the struggling colony and had many complaints about their treatment.
 When women in France heard of the terrible conditions and of how the Pelican girls had been treated, the government was unable to recruit many more mail-order brides.
 France had to resort to shipping over thieves and prostitutes, known as "correction girls".

+Portuguese colonies

 The Órfãs do Rei (orphans of the king) were Portuguese girl orphans who were sent from Portugal to overseas colonies during the Portuguese Empire as part of Portugal's colonization efforts.
 The orphans were married to native rulers or Portuguese settlers.
 Their fathers were Portuguese men who died in battle for the king.
 Both noble and non-noble girls were in the órfãs do rei.
 Many were sent to the colony of Brazil, and they ranged from 12 to 30 years of age.